Businesses — and their owners and executives — may need to adjust their tax strategies

 Retirement plan credit.
 Small employers (generally those with 100 or fewer employees) that create a retirement plan may be eligible for a $500 credit per year for three years.
 The credit is limited to 50% of qualified startup costs.

-New!
 Family medical leave credit.
 For 2018 and 2019, the TCJA created a tax credit for qualifying employers that begin providing paid family and medical leave to their employees.
-The credit is equal to a minimum of 12.5% of the employee’s wages paid during that leave (up to 12 weeks per year) and can be as much as 25% of wages paid.
+(The credit has been extended through 2020.)
+It is equal to a minimum of 12.5% of the employee’s wages paid during that leave (up to 12 weeks per year) and can be as much as 25% of wages paid.
 Ordinary paid leave that employees are already entitled to doesn’t qualify.
 Additional rules and limits apply.

 An exit strategy is a plan for passing on responsibility for running the company, transferring ownership and extracting your money from the business.
 This requires planning well in advance of the transition.
 Here are the most common exit options: